surgiie/transformer/README.md

 ```
 When calling on a `FormRequest` object, it uses the `validated()` function to retrieve the input data.
 Note that this requires the data you are targeting to be defined as a validation rule in your form request's rules function, otherwise the data will be omitted from transformation.

-## Package Discovery/Don't Discover
+## Disabling Auto-Discovery

-Laravel automatically registers the package service provider, but if you don't want this, you can ignore package discovery for the service provider by including the following in your `composer.json`:
+Laravel automatically registers the package service provider.
+If you want to disable auto-discovery, add the following to your `composer.json`:

 ```json
 "extra": {